awsdocs/aws-lambda-developer-guide/doc_source/applications-tutorial.md

 ## Update the function code<a name="applications-tutorial-code"></a>

 Next, update the function code to use the table\.
-The following code uses the table to track the number of invocations processed by each instance of the function\.
-It uses the log stream ID as a unique identifier\.
-New instances are created when you update a function, and to handle multiple concurrent invocations\.
+The following code uses the DynamoDB table to track the number of invocations processed by each instance of the function\.
+It uses the log stream ID as a unique identifier for the function instance\.

 **To update the function code**